 Admission into the catacombs is €5 for adults and €3.50 for concessions (students and seniors) and are well worth exploring if only to get away for some sweet relief from the Maltese sun.

 St. Paul’s Church and Grotto

-Malta is a very Catholic country and with that means that almost every town has at least one church or cathedral that is a major point of interest.
-Rabat is not different.
+Malta is a very Catholic country and that means that almost every town has at least one church or cathedral that is a major point of interest.
+Rabat is no different.